GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 Here is the list of fields that is always available in the JSON response for a comment:

+* agencyId
+* comment
+* commentOnId
+* docketId
 * documentId - This field is returned as an Id of the document in the JSON response.
-* docketId
 * documentType
-* commentOnId
-* status
-* reasonWithdrawn - if the comment has been withdrawn
-* receivedDate
 * postedDate
+* receiveDate
 * restrictReason - if restrictReasonType is set to "Other"
 * restrictReasonType - if the document is restricted
-* comment
+* reasonWithdrawn - if the comment has been withdrawn
+* title
 * trackingNbr
-* title
+* withdrawn

 #### List of agency configurable comment fields

 Agency configured fields can be updated by an agency at any point in time and made accessible or inaccessible in the JSON response of a comment.
 Here is the list of these fields:

+* city
+* country
 * docAbstract
+* firstName
+* govAgency
-* subtype
+* govAgencyType
-* postmarkDate
+* lastName
 * legacyId
-* field1
-* field2
+* organization
 * pageCount
-* firstName
-* lastName
-* city
-* country
+* postmarkDate
 * stateProvinceRegion
+* subtype
 * zip
-* organization
-* govAgencyType

 #### List of fields that are never publicly viewable on a comment